Object-ify/machine-learning/install-pyq-and-kdb-64bit-on-macOS/README.md

-#### Install pyq with kdb 64bit on MacOS 64bit
+#### Install pyq with kdb 64-bit on MacOS 64-bit

-If you need to run the pyq library with kdb 64 bit on Mac OS, you have to follow these steps:
+If you need to run the pyq library with kdb 64-bit on Mac OS, you have to follow these steps:

 1 - Download the pyq source code: